 Members bring various backgrounds and life experiences to the group and discussions at the monthly meetings are lively.
 These subjects can range from fiber works to art exhibits of other media to themes in art and can include even world news, all of which provide the basis for provocative and interesting designs by our members.

-I began sewing at age 12, when our father bought a sewing machine for my sister and me.
-My project for the included classes went on to win at the local county fair for style and fabric choice, setting me on a course of lifelong sewing and learning.
-Like many other art quilters, I began quilting with traditional blocks.
-As I gained experience mixing blocks and breaking some of the rules, I discovered I like to innovate, combining elements and patterns, which ultimately has led me to form quilting...creating from ideas or inspirations rather than from a pattern.
-I am attracted to the use of one dominating color or an almost completely neutral palette, aiming to draw the viewer's eye around the piece.
+Like many art quilters, I began quilting with traditional blocks.
+As I gained experience mixing blocks and breaking some of the rules, I discovered I like to innovate, combining elements and patterns, which has led me to form quilting...creating from ideas or inspirations rather than from a pattern.
+I prefer the use of one dominating color or an almost completely neutral palette, aiming to draw the viewer's eye around the piece.
 I often include surface texture, i.e., raw edges, selvages, found objects, in addition to threads.
-And I favor simplicity over more details.
+And I favor simplicity over details.
 Working collaboratively is my preferred venue, as I almost always find feedback useful.
-Frequently, someone's summary of what they see leads me to an "aha moment" serving to improve my piece.
+Someone's summary of what they see often leads me to an "aha moment" serving to improve my piece.

-I am a fiber artist with a propensity for strong line and color.
-This is evidenced in my work.
-Inspiration stems from the world around me, whether it is natural or man-made.
-Either architecture or a rain forest can equally enthuse me.
-In order to make sense of an idea, I often first develop it digitally within the confines of Photoshop or Illustrator, working through focus and balance issues and then trying on various colorings.
-This provides me with a strong beginning from which to choose the materials I will ultimately use.
+I am a fiber artist with a propensity for strong line and color, as evidenced in my work.
+Inspiration stems from the world around me.
+Architecture or a rain forest can equally enthuse me.
 I work in fiber because I am totally tactile and love the various textures that fiber produces.
+To make sense of an idea, I often first develop it digitally within the confines of Photoshop, working through focus and balance issues and then trying on various colorings.
+This provides a strong beginning from which to choose the materials I will ultimately use.
 I use a combination of materials, preferring hand dyed cloth and almost always include elements of screen printing.

 Nice blog.
 I can't wait to see the full content.